M-Gharbi/LaravelBlog/readme.md

 # Blog website
 This is my first Laravel application.
-I uses a project based approach for learning and I am building a blog application running on Laravel framework.
+Using Project-based learning approach, I will build a blog application running on Laravel framework.